Frequently Asked Questions

 Products already imported are never affected.

-6. Language & International Use
+Language & International Use

 Yes.
 Product Upload can import products from websites in any language.
 The AI will extract product data regardless of the source language.

 However, titles, descriptions, and variant names (such as sizes and colours) may come through in the supplier's original language.
-You can use the Custom AI Prompt to request translations - for example, "Translate all product content to English" or "Keep variant names in their original language but translate descriptions to French."
+You can use the Custom AI instructions field to request translations - for example, "Translate all product content to English" or "Keep variant names in their original language but translate descriptions to French."

 Variant names like sizes and colours are extracted directly from the supplier's website.
 If the source page is in another language, the variants may appear in that language by default.

-To fix this, add a translation instruction to your Custom AI Prompt in the Customize menu - for example, "Translate all variant option names to English."
+To fix this, add a translation instruction to your Custom AI instructions in the Customize menu - for example, "Translate all variant option names to English."
 Using Quality AI mode also tends to produce more accurate translations.

 Helpful Resources